ryarturogi/frontend-enginner-DoD-course/modules/02-definition-of-done/README.md

 ---

-**🎯 Enhanced Learning Outcomes for Module 2:**
+**🎯 Learning Outcomes for Module 2:**

-By completing this enhanced module, you now have:
+By completing this module, you now have:

 1. **Master-level understanding** of DoD vs Acceptance Criteria vs Quality Gates
 2. **Enterprise-grade DoD frameworks** that scale across organizations